-Category Type of studies Description 137 1 Laboratory Manipulation and Extraction Studies Studies designed to evaluate physiochemical properties, characterize a product's abuse-deterrent properties and the degree of effort required to defeat those properties 2 Pharmacokinetic Studies Studies designed to compare pharmacokinetic profiles of an intact and manipulated ADF product to a comparator drug through one or more routes of administration 3 Clinical Abuse Potential Studies Studies conducted in drug-experienced, recreational user populations designed to assess the impact of potentially abuse- deterrent properties 4 Postmarket Studies Studies designed to determine whether an ADF product results in meaningful reductions in abuse, misuse and related adverse clinical outcomes
+Category Type of studies Description 143 1 Laboratory Manipulation and Extraction Studies Studies designed to evaluate physiochemical properties, characterize a product's abuse-deterrent properties and the 2 Pharmacokinetic Studies degree of effort required to defeat those properties Studies designed to compare pharmacokinetic profiles of an intact and manipulated ADF product to a comparator drug through one or more routes of administration 3 Clinical Abuse Potential Studies Studies conducted in drug-experienced, recreational user populations designed to assess the impact of potentially abuse- deterrent properties 4 Postmarket Studies Studies designed to determine whether an ADF product results in meaningful reductions in abuse, misuse and related adverse clinical outcomes

 Table 4.
-FDA Data Requirements for the Approval of an ADF Label^{5,137}
+FDA Data Requirements for the Approval of an ADF Label^{5,143}

-Results of category 1 to 3 premarket studies are surrogate outcomes for abuse liability, meaning that they can be considered reasonably likely to predict clinical benefit.138 Premarket studies do not involve pain patients, but healthy, non-dependent recreational drug users between the ages of 18 and 55 years.
-The scientific foundation and interpretations of these studies are constantly evolving;5 while clinical abuse potential studies have been validated for analytic performance, they have not been validated regarding their relationship to being able to predict clinical benefit (i.e., their ability to predict real world abuse).15 The methodology of the category 3 clinical abuse potential studies is described in section 4.3 of this report.
+Results of category 1 to 3 premarket studies are surrogate outcomes for abuse liability, meaning that they can be considered reasonably likely to predict clinical benefit.144 Premarket studies do not involve pain patients, but healthy, non-dependent recreational drug users between the ages of 18 and 55 years.
+The scientific foundation and interpretations of these studies are constantly evolving;5 while clinical abuse potential studies have been validated for analytic performance, they have not been validated regarding their relationship to being able to predict clinical benefit (i.e., their ability to predict real world abuse).21 The methodology of the category 3 clinical abuse potential studies is described in section 4.3 of this report.
 Results of category 1 studies have not shown either to reliably predict outcomes of Category 2 and 3 studies.5

 Postmarket studies (i.e., following regulatory approval) are also required by the FDA, and are designed to measure the real-world impact of ADFs on patterns of abuse and misuse.
-As noted in a recent FDA paper prepared for an FDA public meeting on July 10-11, 2017,17 studies of prescription drug abuse differ from traditional pharmacoepidemiologic investigations:
+As noted in a recent FDA paper prepared for an FDA public meeting on July 10-11, 2017,23 studies of prescription drug abuse differ from traditional pharmacoepidemiologic investigations:

-- Product-specific exposure can be problematic to determine because it often occurs outside the health care system; outcomes commonly occur in individuals not prescribed opioid products (i.e., "diversion"). - Many factors that can affect both the ability to assess and the overall levels and trends in prescription drug abuse are not captured in clinical information (e.g., state and federal law enforcement and policy changes, regional trends). - No national-level data resource can provide estimates of prescription drug abuse, at all levels of severity, and link those data to relevant clinical and other information needed to form a comprehensive assessment of the problem.

-- Available data resources generally capture one aspect of interest (abuse, clinical, or mortality data) without the ability to link to other relevant datasets. - Outcomes that come to medical attention cannot generally be linked to a specific product or products."16
+- Product-specific exposure can be problematic to determine because it often occurs outside the health care system; outcomes commonly occur in individuals not prescribed opioid products (i.e., "diversion"). - Many factors that can affect both the ability to assess and the overall levels and trends in prescription drug abuse are not captured in clinical information (e.g., state and federal law enforcement and policy changes, regional trends). - No national-level data resource can provide estimates of prescription drug abuse, at all levels of severity, and link those data to relevant clinical and other information needed to form a comprehensive assessment of the problem. - Available data resources generally capture one aspect of interest (abuse, clinical, or mortality data) without the ability to link to other relevant datasets. - Outcomes that come to medical attention cannot generally be linked to a specific product or products."22

-The FDA public meeting on July 10-11, 2017 aims to improve the use of "existing data sources and methods to evaluate the impact of these products in the real world, as well as what new data sources and study designs could be developed or enhanced to ensure these efforts result in the best possible answers to inform regulatory decision-making."17
+The FDA public meeting on July 10-11, 2017 aims to improve the use of "existing data sources and methods to evaluate the impact of these products in the real world, as well as what new data sources and study designs could be developed or enhanced to ensure these efforts result in the best possible answers to inform regulatory decision-making."23

 Currently, nine ER opioids and one IR opioid have received labeling describing abuse-deterrent properties (see Table 2).
-The only generic ADFs on the market are authorized generics of OxyContin:^{139,140} the pills are identical to the original OxyContin, and the price is higher than all extended release generics approved by the more common Abbreviated New Drug Application (ANDA) process.141
+The only generic ADFs on the market are authorized generics of OxyContin:^{15,16} the pills are identical to the original OxyContin, and the price is higher than that of extended release generics approved through the traditional process.17 This absence of true generic competition contributes to the higher prices of currently available ADFs.